okoeroo/netbox-tools/README.md

                         DHCP Default Domain.
   -z ZONEFILE, --zonefile ZONEFILE
                         Zonefile format to be consumed by Bind or PowerDNS.
+  -zia ZONEFILE_IN_ADDR, --zonefile-in-addr ZONEFILE_IN_ADDR
+                        Zonefile format to be consumed by Bind or PowerDNS, but specifically for the reverse lookups.
   -rl, --relativize     Create relativized names in the zonefile -e ZONEHEADER, --zoneheader ZONEHEADER
                         Zonefile header template.